-- EC.1 Coos Bay shall exercise residential site development practices consistent with sound energy conservation design principles, including where appropriate, consideration of alternatives for cluster housing, for structural orientation and landscaping design to minimize adverse climatic impacts and maximize solar benefits, and for street design to minimize surface heat loss.
-Coos Bay shall implement these concerns by developing performance standards in the zoning and/or subdivision ordinances in order to produce energy-efficient developments, (e.g., development of subdivisions which orient the longitudinal axis of homes in an east-west direction allowing maximum passive and active solar potential).
-The city recognizes that such alternative site and structure design practices will afford greater energy conservation rewards than conventional practices. - EC.2 Coos Bay shall promote the rights of residents to solar access and encourage an in-depth study of solar energy which will lead to establishing appropriate design standards and other provisions in the zoning and subdivision ordinances, recognizing that (1) the use of solar energy is becoming more desirable and necessary in the present energy situation, and (2) active solar systems may become an economic feasibility to an increasing number of households and, therefore, the ability to obtain this energy should not be obstructed by the design of the home or of adjacent homes.
-This strategy does not mean that the desire to encourage utilization of solar energy should preclude other important and desirable site designs such as lowing densities.
+- EC.1 Coos Bay shall exercise residential site development practices consistent with Oregon planning law that incorporate sound energy conservation design principles, including, but not limited to, building orientation, landscaping, and street design.
+Coos Bay shall implement these principles with Development Code performance standards to facilitate energy-efficient projects and afford greater energy conservation rewards than conventional practices. - EC.2 Coos Bay shall promote the rights of residents to solar access and encourage an in-depth study of solar energy which will lead to establishing appropriate design standards and other provisions in the zoning and subdivision ordinances, recognizing that (1) the use of solar energy is becoming more desirable and necessary in the present energy situation, and (2) active solar systems may become an economic feasibility to an increasing number of households and, therefore, the ability to obtain this energy should not be obstructed by the design of the home or of adjacent homes.

-- EC.3 Coos Bay shall encourage the development of wind-generated energy by establishing appropriate design standards and other provisions in the zoning and subdivision ordinances, recognizing that (1) the use of wind as an energy source is becoming more desirable and necessary in the present energy situation, and (2) there are unique requirements of a wind generation system that must be addressed. - EC.4 Coos Bay shall promote development along major transportation corridors by zoning lands adjacent to such corridors to allow commercial, industrial, and multi-family development except where such areas are irreversibly committed to low density residential development.
+- EC.3 Coos Bay shall encourage the development of wind-generated energy by establishing appropriate design standards and other provisions in the zoning and subdivision ordinances, recognizing that (1) the use of wind as an energy source is becoming more desirable and necessary in the present energy situation, and (2) there are unique requirements of a wind generation system that must be addressed. - EC.4 Coos Bay shall promote development along major transportation corridors by zoning lands adjacent to such corridors to allow commercial, industrial, and multi-unit development.
 However, ingress/egress to such development shall be designed so that it does not restrict traffic flow on the arterial streets.
-The city recognizes that intense development, along major transportation corridors conserves energy by providing shorter, direct access to home and trade and service areas. - EC.5 Coos Bay shall encourage the development of undeveloped parcels of land within the city limits for residential purposes, recognizing that such development constitutes extensions of existing traffic corridors and service lines, and is a more energy efficient use than new construction in "unserviced", undeveloped areas outside the city limits. - EC.6 Coos Bay shall attempt to site residential apartment development in appropriate areas within or on the fringe of commercially zoned areas, recognizing that such uses conserve energy by the centralized location of achieving the goal of "infilling", and by maximizing the potential of land uses within developed areas of the city.
-This strategy shall not supersede the strategy dealing with protection of the integrity of established residential neighborhoods. - EC.7 Coos Bay shall encourage multi-family dwellings as part of its housing strategy, recognizing that these types of dwellings are relatively more energy efficient than single family units.
-The centralization of these dwellings require the extension of fewer service lines and fewer roadways, and the nature of their construction lends to the conservation of heating energy. - EC.8 Coos Bay shall encourage the "infilling" development of undeveloped parcels of land, within the city limits for residential and commercial purposes, recognizing that such development, located in the vicinity of established traffic corridors and in areas already serviced by electrical, sewer, and water lines, are more energy efficient than new construction in "unserviced" undeveloped areas. - EC.9 Coos Bay shall designate areas within the city as suitable to allow recycling activities, recognizing that recycling can be an effective energy conservation measure.
-This strategy shall be implemented through provisions in the applicable zoning ordinance.

-- EC.10 Coos Bay shall continue to enforce the currently adopted version of the Uniform Building Code as it regulates the residential/development, recognizing that energy conservation benefits accrue from these sound construction standards. - EC.11 Coos Bay shall continue to sponsor the Housing Rehabilitation Program funded by the Community Development Block Grant Program of the U.S. Department of Housing and Urban Development, recognizing this program can provide some weatherization assistance along with structural rehabilitation to eligible homeowners within the city.
+The city recognizes that intense development, along major transportation corridors conserves energy by providing shorter, direct access to home and trade and service areas. - EC.5 Coos Bay shall attempt to site residential apartment development in appropriate areas within or on the fringe of commercially zoned areas, recognizing that such uses conserve energy by the centralized location of achieving the goal of "infilling", and by maximizing the potential of land uses within developed areas of the city. - EC.6 Coos Bay shall encourage multi-unit dwellings as part of its housing strategy, recognizing that these types of dwellings are relatively more energy efficient than single-unit dwellings.
+The centralization of these dwellings require the extension of fewer service lines and fewer roadways, and the nature of their construction lends to the conservation of heating energy. - Coos Bay shall encourage the "infilling" development of undeveloped parcels of land, within the city limits for residential and commercial purposes, recognizing that such development, located in the vicinity of established traffic corridors and in areas already serviced by electrical, sewer, and water lines, are more energy efficient than new construction in "unserviced" undeveloped areas. - EC.8 Coos Bay shall designate areas within the city as suitable to allow recycling activities, recognizing that recycling can be an effective energy conservation measure.
+This strategy shall be implemented through provisions in the applicable zoning ordinance. - EC.9 Coos Bay shall continue to sponsor the Housing Rehabilitation Program funded by the Community Development Block Grant Program of the U.S. Department of Housing and Urban Development, recognizing this program can provide some weatherization assistance along with structural rehabilitation to eligible homeowners within the city.